This light and delicious strawberry cream puff cake has an easy-to-make cream puff shell filled with a lightly orange zested cream filling.

 Instructions

-• Preheat the oven to 375 degrees F. Lightly grease the bottom and sides of a 9-inch springform pan with nonstick cooking spray.
+• Preheat oven to 375 degrees F. Lightly grease the bottom of a 9-inch springform pan with nonstick cooking spray.

 • For the cream puff base, in a medium saucepan, bring the butter, water and sugar to a boil.
 Add the flour all at once and stir quickly with a wooden spoon or rubber spatula until the mixture forms a ball and pulls away from the sides of the pan.